johnwcowan/r7rs-work/MaybeEither.md

 on its payload and returns the result.
 Otherwise, it invokes the procedure *failure* on no arguments and returns the result.
+The default value of *failure* is a procedure that signals an error; the default value of *success* is the identity procedure.

 `(either-ref `*either* [*failure* [*success*] ]`)`